 All appointments to the Board are made on merit.
-The components of a new Director's remuneration package (who is recruited within the life of the approved remuneration policy) would comprise at present a base salary.
+The components of a new Director's remuneration package would comprise at present a base salary.
 The Company will pay such levels of remuneration to new Directors that would enable the Company to attract appropriately skilled and experienced individuals that is not in the opinion of the Remuneration Committee excessive.